microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 ### Azure Function

 An Azure Function is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
-This Azure Function will provide the interactive functionality of the Windows Package Manager rest source, responding to rest api requests.
+This Azure Function will provide the interactive functionality of the Windows Package Manager REST source, responding to REST api requests.

 For more information on Azure Functions, visit their Docs article: [Introduction to Azure Functions](/azure/azure-functions/functions-overview)

 1. Open your Microsoft Edge browser, and navigate to your Azure Portal ([https://portal.azure.com](https://portal.azure.com))
 1. In the search bar at the top of the Azure Portal, type *Resource Groups* and select **Resource groups** from the drop down.
-1. Select your Resource Group ("*WinGet_RestSource*") from the list.
+1. Select your Resource Group ("*WinGet_RESTSource*") from the list.
 1. At the top of the window, select the **+ Create** button.
 1. In the search bar, type in "*Function App*".
 1. Select **Function App** from the search results.
 1. Select the **Create** button.
 1. In the **Project Details** ensure the following values have been set:
     - Subscription: "Contoso Azure Subscription"
-    - Resource Group: "WinGet_RestSource"
+    - Resource Group: "WinGet_RESTSource"

 1. In the **Instance Details** section, ensure that the following values have been set:
     - Function App name: contoso-function-demo